 Chickens are one of the most abused animals on the planet

-The number of chickens suffering in factory farming is staggering.
-We take a look at the chicken crisis that’s exploding around the world
+The number of chickens in factory farming who are suffering and dying every day is staggering.
+We take a look at the chicken crisis that’s exploding around the world.

 Too big a problem to comprehend